docker/machine/drivers/SPEC.md

 return an error on failure.

 # Testing
 Testing is strongly recommended for drivers.
+Unit tests are preferred as well as inclusion into the [integration tests](https://github.com/docker/machine#integration-tests).

 # Maintaining
 Driver contributors are strongly encouraged to maintain the driver to keep